jtsextonMITRE/nccoe-tls-visibility/source/D_Architecture.rst

   decryption and are stored for future use by decryption solutions that handle captured encrypted sessions.

-- **TLS Server:** Peer for encrypted traffic that generates session keys, negotiates encryption protocols, and connects to key management infrastructure.
+- **TLS Server:** Counterparty for encrypted traffic that generates session keys, negotiates encryption protocols, and connects to key management infrastructure.